Minimum Reload Cost Cycle Cover in Complete Graphs: MinRC3 in Complete Graphs

-In the following lemma, we also show that a complete graph $K_{2k+1}$, where $k \geq 2$, may have nearly equitable $2$-edge-colorings that are not equitable.
-Note here that a nearly equitable edge coloring is not possible when $k=1$.
+In the following lemma, we show that a complete graph $K_{2k+1}$, {where $k\ge 1$}, may have a sharp nearly equitable $2$-edge-coloring.

-\begin{lemma} A complete graph $K_{2k+1}$, where $k\ge 2$, may have a nearly equitable $2$-edge-coloring that is not equitable. \end{lemma} \begin{proof} By Lemma \ref{nearlyequi} and Corollary \ref{lem-odd3no}, we deduce that complete graphs $K_{4k+3}$ have a nearly equitable $2$-edge-coloring, but do not have an equitable $2$-edge-coloring.

-In a complete graph $K_{4k+1}$, we can obtain a nearly equitable $2$-edge-coloring that is not equitable as follows: let $\chi_2$ be a nearly equitable edge-coloring with colors, say red and blue, in $K_{4k+1}$ such that some vertices are incident to $2k-1$ red edges and $2k+1$ blue edges, while other vertices are incident to $2k$ red edges and $2k$ blue edges.
-It is easy to see that $\chi_2$ is a nearly equitable $2$-edge-coloring which is not equitable.
+\begin{lemma} For each $k \geq 1$, there exists a complete graph $K_{2k+1}$ with a sharp nearly equitable $2$-edge-coloring. \end{lemma} \begin{proof} By Lemma \ref{nearlyequi} and Corollary \ref{lem-odd3no}, we deduce that complete graphs $K_{4k+3}$ have a nearly equitable $2$-edge-coloring, but do not have an equitable $2$-edge-coloring.
+Thus, any nearly equitable $2$-edge-coloring is sharp in $K_{4k+3}$.
+In a complete graph $K_{4k+1}$, we can obtain a sharp nearly equitable $2$-edge-coloring as follows: let $\chi$ be an equitable $2$-edge-coloring of $K_{4k+1}$ with colors red and blue; that is, each vertex of $K_{4k+1}$ is incident to $2k$ red edges and $2k$ blue edges.
+We define a new $2$-edge-coloring $\psi$ by interchanging the color of an edge, say from red to blue.
+It is easy to see that $\psi$ is a sharp nearly equitable $2$-edge-coloring since two vertices of $K_{4k+1}$ are incident to $2k-1$ red edges and $2k+1$ blue edges. \end{proof}

+In the following, we prove that for odd $n \ge 13$, any complete graph $K_n$ having a sharp nearly equitable $2$-edge-coloring has a monochromatic cycle cover with at most two cycles of sizes $\lfloor n/2 \rfloor$ and $\lceil n/2\rceil$ with a single color.
+Note here that if the complete graph $K_{2k+1}$, for $k \geq 2$, has a nearly equitable $2$-edge-coloring that is also an equitable $2$-edge-coloring, then by Lemma \ref{lem-odd1} there exists a monochromatic Hamiltonian cycle $C_{2k+1}$.

+\begin{lemma} For a complete graph $K_{2k+1}$, $k \geq 6$, having a sharp nearly equitable $2$-edge-coloring, there exists a monochromatic cycle cover in a single color of the form $C_{k+1} + C_{k}$ or $C_{2k+1}$.
+In particular, there exists a cycle cover $C_{k+1} + C_{k}$ in a single color if $K_{2k+1}$ has a subgraph of the form $K_{k+1} + K_k$ induced by a color, and a Hamiltonian cycle $C_{2k+1}$ otherwise. \end{lemma}